TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Gun engine sounds and car engine sounds
+	- This case is analogous to wandering pixels, for example

 - Animation architecture
 	- Animation asset
 		- Several distinct types of animations